jakobrunge/tigramite/README.md

 You commit to cite TIGRAMITE in your reports or publications if used:

-1. J. Runge, D. Sejdinovic, S. Flaxman (2017): Detecting causal associations in large nonlinear time series datasets. https://arxiv.org/abs/1702.07007
+1. J. Runge, S. Flaxman, and D. Sejdinovic (2017): Detecting causal associations in large nonlinear time series datasets. https://arxiv.org/abs/1702.07007

 2. J. Runge et al. (2015): Identifying causal gateways and mediators in complex spatio-temporal systems.
 Nature Communications, 6, 8502. http://doi.org/10.1038/ncomms9502